 The condo that you buy has to be certified as a condo.
 The Condominium Act defines what a condo is and the certification process.
 If you are buying a secondhand property it is always best to have an attorney view the agreement and the title deed which the owner more likely than not has as very few condo units sold between foreigners have mortgage bonds on them.
 Now, this is very important.
 The amount of units in the condominium complex may not be owned by more than 49% foreigners.
 Many foreigners register the condominium in the name of a Thai registered company and this does not affect the ration as it is viewed as being Thai owned.

 Due diligence should always be performed before you sign any agreement in Thailand with regards to property.
-Speak to any of our attorneys in Thailand with regards to having due diligence completed on the property before purchase.
-Speak to us online via live chat on our main website, call us via our UK and toll free US number or visit us at any of our offices in Bangkok, Pattaya, Hua Hin, Phuekt, Samui or Chiang Mai.
-We are always happy to provide you with all the answers before we perform a due diligence for you.
+Consult any of our attorneys in Thailand with regard to having due diligence completed on the property before purchase.